sncfmacron/ProjetInfo-CY-P2MI5A/README.md

 ## Prerequisites

-- You need `GnuPlot` to obtain graphs and `make` program to compile.
+- You need **GnuPlot** to obtain graphs and **make** program to compile.
-- To install GnuPlot on Ubuntu/Debian distributions, type `sudo apt install gnuplot`.
+- To install `GnuPlot` on Ubuntu/Debian distributions, use `sudo apt install gnuplot`.
-- To install GnuPlot on Ubuntu/Debian distributions, type `sudo apt install make`.
+- To install `make` on Ubuntu/Debian distributions, use `sudo apt install make`.

 ## Usage

 To run the program, use `./c-wire.sh <path_file.csv> <station_type> <consumer_type> [central_id]`.

-Usage example : `./c-wire.sh ./input/DATA_CWIRE.csv hva comp 2`.
+Usage example : `./c-wire.sh ./input/DATA_CWIRE.csv hva comp 3`.

-Use the `-h` parameter to get full help.
+Use `-h` parameter to get full help.
-- Note : you must place your input file in /input directory and name it **DATA_CWIRE.csv**.
+- Note : you must place your input file in `/input` directory and name it **DATA_CWIRE.csv**.

 ## Description

-This project analyzes energy station data to determine whether each station is experiencing overproduction or underproduction.
-It also evaluates the proportion of energy consumed by companies and individuals.
-The goal is to provide insights into station capacity and energy consumption efficiently, even with large datasets.
+To find out if each energy station is overproducing or underproducing, this project examines data from electricity stations.
+It also calculates the proportion of energy consumed by companies and individuals.
+The goal is to provide insights into station capacity and energy electricity efficiently, even with large datasets.

-The program consists of two main parts: a Shell script and a C program that work together to process input data and filter relevant information.
+The program is made of two parts: a Shell script and a C program.

 ### Shell Script (`c-wire.sh`)